Online course designed for high school students

 In addition to serving as an instructor in Case Western Reserve’s engineering school, Bradshaw provides design and manufacturing expertise at Sears think[box].
 During more than 20 years in the mechanical engineering profession, Jason designed custom tooling for existing machinery—as well as completely new equipment from the ground up.
 He has been teaching for the last decade at CWRU—both introductory and advanced classes in the areas of manufacturing, design, graphical communication and computer-aided engineering.

 CWRU undergraduate with a major in mechanical engineering.
-He is on the BAJA SAE team on campus, focused on designing and building off-road racing vehicles to compete with other universities from around the nation.
-He also has over four years of Solidworks experience and holds 2 professional certifications with Dassault Systèmes, a large software development company.
+Currently on the BAJA SAE team, focused on designing and building off-road racing vehicles.
+Angelo has over four years of Solidworks experience and holds 2 professional certifications with Dassault Systèmes, a large software development company.

 How to Apply